Possible solutions and resources to end violence against women

 ⚠️ Women with disabilities and deaf women experience rates of violence three times higher than non-disabled women.

-➡️ Women with disabilities also experience emotional, physical and sexual abuse by a wide variety of people, including caregivers, family members and strangers.
+➡️ Women with disabilities also experience emotional, physical and sexual abuse by a wide variety of people including caregivers, healthcare providers, family members and strangers.

-DAWN Canada encourages the development of policies, programs and services for victims to prevent violence and meet the needs of women with disabilities and deaf women.
+DAWN Canada (DisAbled Women’s Network of Canada) encourages the development of policies, programs and services for victims to prevent violence and meet the needs of women with disabilities and deaf women.